thomashoneyman/purescript-halogen-formless/readme.md

 -- Now, let's do something a little more complex.
 Let's validate that two passwords are equal to one another.

--- This time, we want to rely on our existing `Form` as an argument for our validation, so instead of using -- `hoistFnE_` we'll reach for `hoistFn`, which doen't throw away the form argument.
+-- This time, we want to rely on our existing `Form` as an argument for our validation, so instead of using -- `hoistFnE_` we'll reach for `hoistFnE`, which doesn't throw away the form argument.
 -- it into the Validation type from Formless. hoistFnE :: ∀ form m e i o.
 Monad m => (form Record FormField -> i -> Either e o) -> Validation form m e i o hoistFnE f = Validation $ \form i -> pure $ f form i